Performance Management

 Section II.
 Goals

 Effective performance management starts with setting clear and meaningful Goals.
-Goals should be initiated by employees but developed as a collaborative effort between employees and managers.
+Goals should be initiated by employees but reviewed and revised collaboratively with your manager.
 SMART goals create clarity, structure, and accountability around work priorities and serve as a vehicle for ongoing communication.
-Goals are optional and can be initiated in GMS at any time of the year and automatically route to the Manager for approval.
+Goals can be initiated and submitted in GMS at any time of the year and automatically route to the Manager for approval.
+Each Goal is tied to a specific performance competency.
 Employees may choose to add performance goals from the previous year to their performance review to demonstrate the progress they have made.

 Section I. Competencies

-Employees will rate themselves via a self-evaluation and managers will rate their direct reports on the following competencies:
+Employees will rate themselves via a “Self-Evaluation” in GMS and managers will complete a “Manager Evaluation” in GMS.
+Both evaluations rate employee performance on the same University competencies:

 Functional Knowledge, Work Quality, Professionalism & Inclusion, Service Orientation, Initiative, Communication & Collaboration, and Managing Others (Managers Only).